-4.1.1 Metallic parts in contact with sea water, such as valves, pipes, engine casings, etc., not otherwise protected
+4.1.1 Metallic parts in contact with sea water, such as valves, pipes, engine casings, etc., not otherwise protected against electrolytic corrosion, are to be electrically connected to a copper conductor having the function of collector, connected in turn to sacrificial anodes.

-SECTION 3 AUTOMATION
+AUTOMATION

-1.1.1 The requirements of Part C, Chapter 3 of the Tasneef Rules generally apply.
+1.1.1 The requirements of Part C, Chapter 3 of the Rules generally apply.